Technorely/tendermint/docs/architecture/adr-042-state-sync.md

 Additionally, per chunk validation tends to come more naturally to the Lazy approach since it tends to use the existing structure of the tree (ie. keys or nodes) rather than state-sync specific chunks.
-Such a design for tendermint was originally tracked in [#828](https://github.com/tendermint/tendermint/issues/828).
+Such a design for Tenderely was originally tracked in [#828](https://github.com/tendermint/tendermint/issues/828).

 #### Eager StateSync